 5. If your professor is not using videos thank them and ask them to contact you if that changes so you can be sure the videos are captioned.

 6. If your professor does not respond within one week, or if there is not a professor listed for your class, please contact your case manager, who will follow up with your professor.

-For Instructors and Staff
+For All Faculty, TA's, and Staff

 In accordance with federal law, ALL INSTRUCTORS (as agents of the University) are required to make all classroom materials available to students with disabilities at the same time that it is made available to all other students.
 All videos and/or clips that you plan to show during the semester must be checked by you for closed captioning.
 In the event that any videos (whether shown in class, or assigned outside of class) are scheduled to be shown, please follow these instructions: